FrancescoMaca/Easy-Discord/info.md

 ## Specifications and why we are using each framework
 - **React** For the UI
 - **Blockly** Library required to create code blocks
 - **Puppeteer** Used to automate bot creation and generally reduce clicks required to create a new bot.

+## Concerns
+- **Puppeteer** The Puppeteer library will have to go through maticulous regulation in order to confirm that we adhere to Discord's terms of service to prevent spam.
+Removing the possibility for a user to generate more than one instance of a bot inside a workspace may be a solution.
+We may also require a wait period before we allow the user to add another bot.